Age of Jefferson

 The Center for the Study of the Age of Jefferson approaches the ideas and legacies of Thomas Jefferson through a wide lens by bringing together experts on the Atlantic World, the colonial era, and the early American Republic.

 Under the direction of Professor Christa Dierksheide, this interdisciplinary institute embraces a new approach to training the next generation of early Americanists.
-The Center enables UVA doctoral students to expand their expertise in a wide variety of methodologies, including digital history, material culture, and public history.
+The Center enables UVA doctoral students to expand their expertise in a wide variety of methodologies, including publishing, material culture, and public history.
 A hub for scholarship, teaching, and public engagement, the Center fosters a vibrant intellectual community at the University of Virginia and contributes to a richer understanding of the American past.

 Fellowships